chris-fison/aws-lz/README.md

-# Welcome to AWS-LZ
+# Welcome to Fisontech-AWS-LZ

-## A Git Repo for a basic AWS Landing Zone Project
+## A Git Repo for the start of an AWS Landing Zone Project

-A great launchpad for anyoone wanting to DevOps ther TF code and make life a bit easier.
+A great launchpad for anyone wanting to DevOps their TF code and make life a bit easier.

+I wanted to learn more about the DevOps lifecycle of how to manage IaC utilizing automation where possible.

+As time goes on I'll be further developing this git, as I learn and improve.

-What does this git include?
+## What does this git include?

-- Containerized local Docker with full Terraform, AWS CLI and various other extentions to help keep your team aligned.
+- Containerized local Docker with full Terraform, AWS CLI and various other extensions to help keep your team aligned.
 Fully integrated into Visual Studio Code.
 - A CICD pipeline which will spin up a container which will use a IAM role in AWS to create Terraform resources, it'll also store Terraform state in S3 and utilize DynamoDB for LockIDs.
 - An example of a resource (VPC) deployed as part of the terraform code.

-## How to get started.
+## How to get started?

 ### Pre-Reqs

-You'll need to perform the following on your system to get the best of this repo;
+You'll need to perform the following on your system to get the best of this repo, mainly as nothing will work if you don't.

 **System BIOS**

  - Enable VRT Virtualization in BIOS, else Docker will cry when you try running it later, this will save you an hour or so on stackoverflow I guarantee you.

+You can find out how to get into your BIOS by using a popular search engine, generally once you know the F key, you'll reboot and spam that key until you reach the BIOS screen.

 **Windows Terminal**

+Copy/paste the following into the terminal, it'll do stuff.

 ```
 winget install -e --id Microsoft.VisualStudioCode